ovh/docs/pages/web/hosting/diagnostic-index-of/guide.en-asia.md

 ![modify_root_folder_confirm](images/modify_root_folder_confirm.png){.thumbnail}

-In a few minutes (by refreshing your browser), you will get the following result:
+In a few minutes (remember to refresh your browser), you will see the following result:

 ![multisite_modified](images/multisite_modified.png){.thumbnail}